-- 1. Blow out the welder and controls with an air hose at least once every two months.
+1. Blow out the welder and controls with an air hose at least once every two months.
 In particularly dirty locations, this cleaning may be necessary once a week.
-Use low pressure air to avoid driving dirt into the insulation. - "Current Range Selector" contacts should not be greased.
+Use low pressure air to avoid driving dirt into the insulation.

+2. "Current Range Selector" contacts should not be greased.
 To keep the contacts clean, rotate the current control through its entire range frequently.
-Good practice is to turn the handle from maximum to minimum setting twice each morning before starting to weld. - 3.
-Put a drop of oil on the "Current Range Selector" shaft at least once every month.
+Good practice is to turn the handle from maximum to minimum setting twice each morning before starting to weld.

+3. Put a drop of oil on the "Current Range Selector" shaft at least once every month.

-- 4. When necessary, remove the sediment bowl from beneath the gas tank and clean out any accumulated dirt and water.
-Replace the fuel filter in the fuel line as needed. - 5.
-See the engine manufacturers operation manual for detailed engine maintenance and troubleshoot-ing instructions.
+4. When necessary, remove the sediment bowl, if so equipped, from beneath the fuel tank and clean out any accumulated dirt and water.

+5. Follow the engine service schedule in this manual and the detailed maintenance and troubleshooting in the engine manufacturer's manual.